open-source-modelling/Open_Source_Economic_Model/README.md

 Historically, these models were either implemented internally at a great cost to the organisation, or by a specialized vendor under a proprietary license.

 ## Solution
 There might be a third way.
 An open implementation that can be upgraded and maintained by the wider community of interested parties.
 Actuaries, students, companies, regulators, and other interested professionals.
-The result of this thought is the Open Source Asset Liability model (OSAL).
+The result of this thought is the Open Source Economic Model (OSEM).
 A project with the aim to write a model using technologies that are open-source and widely used (Pyhon and specific packages such as Pands, Numpy, Datetime etc.).

-Ultimately, OSAL should be able to take as input:
+Ultimately, OSEM should be able to take as input:
  - Description and size of investments
  - Description of economic factors such as interest rates, credit spreads etc.
  - Description and size of liabilities
  - Description of the factor influencing the size and timing of liability outflows
  - Projected new business that a company plans to achieve

-The OSAL should be able to produce a projection of what would happen to the balance sheet of this company under the assumptions provided as input (In a simplified way).
+The OSEM should be able to produce a projection of what would happen to the balance sheet of this company under the assumptions provided as input (In a simplified way).

 ## Methodology
-The development of the OSAL model is still very much an ongoing project.
-However, a draft of the methodology document can be found in the [Documentation] folder as [OSAL pdf] or a [OSAL Jupyter notebook].
+The development of the OSEM model is still very much an ongoing project.
+However, a draft of the methodology document can be found in the [Documentation] folder as [OSEM pdf] or a [OSEM Jupyter notebook].

 Specific deep dives into topics related to the methodology are available as Jupyter notebooks or pdf-s.
 We found this to be a usefull method to open the floor to feedback.
 Note that notebooks are currently sparsely maintained.
 If interested, let us know and we can update the notebook to the latest version.
 The specific topics are:
  - Yield-curve calibration/projection [Term structure Jupyter notebook]